wojdyr/fityk/doc/fit.rst

 To fit model to data, use command

-fit [+] [number-of-iterations] [@n ...]
+fit [max-wssr-evaluations] [@n ...]

-The plus sign (+) prevents initialization of the fitting method.
-It is used to continue the previous fitting where it left off (if the previous fitting was stopped before it converged).

-All non-linear fitting methods are iterative.
+All non-linear fitting methods are iterative and evaluate the model many times, with different parameter sets, until one of the stopping criteria is met.

-*number-of-iterations* is the maximum number of iterations.
-There are also other stopping criteria, so the number of executed iterations can be smaller.
+*max-wssr-evaluations* is such a criterium.
+It is described below together with other stopping criteria.
+``fit 200`` is a shorthand for ``with max_wssr_evaluations=200 fit``.

 Like with all commands, the generic dataset specification (``@n: fit``) can be used, but in special cases the datasets can be given at the end